 Outbound Internet calls from custom code executed by the Sandbox Processing Service are enabled

 By default, outbound calls from custom code executed by the Microsoft Dynamics CRM Sandbox Processing Service that access services on the Internet are enabled.
-For high-security deployments of Microsoft Dynamics CRM, this could pose a security risk.
-If you do not want to allow outbound calls from custom code, such as CRM plug-ins or custom workflow activities, you can disable outbound connections from custom code executed by the Sandbox Processing Service by following the procedure here.
+For high-security deployments of Microsoft Dynamics CRM, this can pose a security risk.
+If you don’t want to allow outbound calls from custom code, such as CRM plug-ins or custom workflow activities, you can disable outbound connections from custom code executed by the Sandbox Processing Service by following the procedure here.

 Instead of blocking all outbound calls, you can enforce web access restrictions on sandboxed plug-ins.
 More information: MSDN: Plug-in isolation, trusts, and statistics

-Notice that disabling outbound connections for custom code includes disabling calls to cloud platforms such as Microsoft Azure and Microsoft Azure SQL Database.
+Disabling outbound connections for custom code includes disabling calls to cloud services such as Microsoft Azure and Microsoft Azure SQL Database.